Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 Diagnostic methods

-• blood tests, urine,;
+• blood tests, urine tests;

-• x-ray examination of the chest and cervicothoracic spine;
+• X-ray examination of the chest and cervicothoracic spine;

-• ultrasonic triplex scanning in B-mode;
+• Ultrasound triplex scanning in B-mode;

 • limited circular expansion in combination with tortuosity of the vein;